 Managers of scientific laboratories see themselves as scientists first and managers second; consequently, they tend to devalue the managerial aspects of their jobs.
 Forensic laboratory managers are no different but the stakes may be much higher given the importance of quality science to the criminal justice system.
 The need for training and support in forensic laboratory management has been recognized for many years but little has been done to transition the tools of business to the forensic laboratory environment.

 Participation in FORESIGHT is voluntary but requires an interested laboratory submit a completed Laboratory Reporting and Analysis Tool (LabRAT).
 The LabRAT is a spreadsheet that collects and calculates business measures about caseloads, staffing, budgets, and other important factors.
-While the LabRAT alone is a useful tool for a laboratory manager, submitting a completed LabRAT form allows WVU to generate a benchmarking report [link to example report page] for the laboratory.
-This analysis will compare the participant to others with laboratories in the top 25 percentile as leaders.
-A FORESIGHT Executive Summary for 2008 is now available.
+While the LabRAT alone is a useful tool for a laboratory manager, submitting a completed LabRAT form allows WVU to generate a benchmarking report for the laboratory.
+This analysis compares the participant to others with laboratories in the study.
+FORESIGHT Executive Summaries from prior years are linked below.

 One of the key concepts that makes FORESIGHT work is a consistent set of terms by which laboratories can communicate what their activities are.
 Many laboratories may have a definition for “turn-around-time,” for example, but unless each laboratory uses the same definition, then communication becomes impossible because everyone is talking about something different.
 This glossary of terms will help guide FORESIGHT participants to entering the correct data for benchmarking comparisons.

 - FORESIGHT Glossary